-Free shipping in Canada and USA on all orders over 50$ (CAD)
+Free shipping anywhere in Canada on orders over $50.
+Sample gift included with every order!

 As the least processed type of tea, white tea is closely related to the original plant.
 Known for being smooth and delicate, its liquor contains barely any tannin and is low in caffeine since it is composed largely, if not entirely, of tea plant buds.
 It is best consumed in the evening or on warm days seeing that it is brewed at lower temperature.
 Harvested primarily in Fujian, China, some lesser-known white tea has also been produced in the province of Yunnan.